Screwloose-Games/documentation/content/guides/contributing_pixel_art.md

 ## Pixel Art Specifications

 - **Resolution**: The pixel art should be created at a resolution of 16x16 pixels.
 - **Color Palette**: Use a limited color palette to maintain a consistent aesthetic.
-The recommended palette is the [DawnBringer 16 Color Palette](https://lospec.com/palette-list/dawnbringer-16-color-palette).
+You can find color palettes on [Lospec](https://lospec.com/palette-list).
 - **File Format**: Save the pixel art files in PNG format to preserve transparency and quality.

 ---